NON-COPYRIGHTED MUSIC FOR YOUTUBE

 However, there are some restrictions on the brand & commercial organization who are interested in using their music on YouTube or anywhere else.

-They need to get in touch at [email protected] to get a permission.
-So, if you are a brand or a company, make sure to take their permission.
+They need to get in touch at [email protected] to get permission.
+So, if you are a brand or a company, take their permission.

 How to give credit?

-When using their music in your videos, you MUST comply with the following:
+When using their music in your videos, you MUST comply with:

 - Include the full title of the track (Stating the music was provided by NoCopyrightSounds)